nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * `StorageManager`: Reads data from and writes data back into a text file for future use.
 * `ListManager`: Handles all the list operations in Fitr.

-The sequence diagram below shows how the components work with one another, when a user enters the following command `food chicken rice /600 1`:
+Figure 2 below shows how the components work with one another, when a user enters the following command `food chicken rice /600 1`:

 ![Add food sequence diagram](images/AddFoodSequenceDiagram.png)

+Figure 2: Sequence diagram when adding a food into Fitr

-### Ui component
+### 2.2 Ui component

 **API**: `Ui.java`